spiceai/docs/spiceaidocs/docs/getting-started/index.md

 ![create_app-1](https://github.com/spiceai/spiceai/assets/112157037/d2446406-1f06-40fb-8373-1b6d692cb5f7)

-You will now be able to access datasets from Spice.ai.
-For this demonstration, we will be using the Spice.ai/eth.recent_blocks dataset.
+You will now be able to access datasets from the Spice.ai Platform.
+For this quickstart, we will be using the `eth.recent_blocks` dataset.

 **Step 1.** Log in and authenticate from the command line using the `spice login` command.
 A pop up browser window will prompt you to authenticate: